limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ### Afterthought

 I've always been a fan of the Pinky's Palace series.
-This one is as good, if not better than the previous ones—the systematic approach of privilege escalation from `www-data` to `root`—all the participating 'pink' characters without missing a beat—fuzz to pass—format string vulnerability—writing your own kernel module.
-I love it!
+This one is as good, if not better than the previous ones—the systematic approach of privilege escalation from `www-data` to `root`—all the participating '<span style="color:rgb(255,192,203);"><strong>pink</strong></span>' characters without missing a beat.
+And of course the challenges—fuzz to pass—format string vulnerability—writing your own kernel module.
+I love it all!

 [1]: https://www.vulnhub.com/entry/pinkys-palace-v3,237/
 [2]: https://twitter.com/@Pink_P4nther